RishabhhG/KnowledgeHub/README.md

 ### Architecture Diagram

-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech
+Here is a high-level diagram that illustrates the architecture of the KnowledgeHub ed-tech
 platform:

 ![Architecture](img/arcti.png)

 ## Front End

-The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
+The front end of KnowledgeHub has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 ### For Students: